Does Withdrawal Occur from Antidepressants?

 Because the symptoms of ADS are generally mild, and there are no specific medications to address ADS, medically assisted treatment most often considers administering medications to treat certain symptoms, such as nausea, headache, etc.

-The best overall approach to negotiating ADS in individuals who want to discontinue using their antidepressant medication is to adhere to a medically assisted tapering strategy.
+The common approach to negotiating ADS in individuals who want to discontinue using their antidepressant medication is to adhere to a medically assisted tapering strategy.

 Under the supervision of a psychiatrist or other physician, the dosage of the antidepressant medication is periodically tapered down to allow the person’s system to become used to functioning with decreasing levels of the drug present.
 Once the level of the medication reaches a minimum amount, the physician discontinues it altogether.
 This tapering medical detox strategy typically avoids any symptoms of ADS that are potentially distressing.